WISP Access Point Market Insights: Know Your Network, Part 2

 Welcome to the second installment of Preseem’s Know Your WISP Network blog series!
 This series brings you the latest data on the real-world experience of fixed wireless subscribers, networks, and equipment.
 Preseem’s Fixed Wireless Network Report relies on an extensive data set that features hundreds of real-world deployments across ISPs.
-Therefore, by using the detailed metrics contained within the Preseem report, we can establish a multitude of robust fixed wireless insights!
+By using the detailed metrics contained within the report, we’re able to bring you exclusive fixed wireless insights.

-In our previous blog post in the Know Your WISP Network series, we discussed a high level overview of the WISP subscriber experience.
-We identified topics such as average vs. peak throughput, latency, and download usage for fixed wireless subscribers.
-Continuing on with our exploration of all-things fixed wireless, we will now focus on examining WISP access point (AP) market insights.
+In our previous post in the Know Your Network series, we discussed a high level overview of the subscriber experience.
+We identified topics such as average vs. peak throughput, latency, and also download usage for fixed wireless subscribers.
+Continuing with our exploration of all things fixed wireless, we’ll focus now on examining WISP access point (AP) market insights.

-Over the course of our examination into WISP access point market insights, we will uncover answers to the following questions:
+During our examination of WISP access point market insights, we’ll uncover answers to the following questions:

-- What is the access point market share by count of APs?
+- What’s the access point market share by count of APs?

-- What is the access point market share by count of subscribers?
+- Similarly, what’s the access point market share by subscriber count?

 - Which access point model is most prominent?

-- Which AP model maintains the greatest number of subscribers?
+- Also, which AP model maintains the greatest number of subscribers?